 Ethical data annotation

 Data annotation requires human expertise.
-It involves adding additional information to the data, i.e. a semantic layer associated with images, videos or text, such as metadata or detailed descriptions.
+It involves adding additional information to the data, i.e. a semantic layer associated with images, videos, etc. videos or text, such as metadata or detailed descriptions.
 In the context of AI, it is essential that data annotation is carried out ethically.
 This means that annotators (or Data Labelers) must follow strict guidelines to ensure the integrity and objectivity of annotated data, avoiding stereotyping, discrimination and value judgments.
 They must also work in good conditions (decent working hours, stability, career prospects) and be accompanied (training and support) to produce quality data.

 The importance of crowdsourcing in labeling processes